neo4j-contrib/neo4j-puppet/README.CLOUDFORMATION.md

 -----

 * Log onto [the AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home?region=us-east-1) with your AWS account.
-* Click 'Create Stack'
+* Click _Create Stack_
-* Fill in the 'Stack Name' field
+* Fill in the _Stack Name_ field
-* Click the 'Provide a template URL' radio button
+* Click the _Provide a template URL_ radio button
 * Paste [this link](https://cloudformation.neo4j.org.s3.amazonaws.com/cf_template.json) into the field next to the button
 * Click the Continue button
 * Fill in the 4 parameters.
-The 'SSHKeyName' parameter is the name of your SSH key.
+The _SSHKeyName_ parameter is the name of your SSH key.
 The Oracle license is the license to use Java
 * Click Continue button
 * Click Continue button
 * Click Continue button.
 It will take time to provision the cloud servers and deploy neo4j.
 Be patient.